Flask is a web development framework written in Python. A framework is something that helps to frame or arrange a website in the right way.

 set FLASK_ENV = development

-This command will set the environment as development environment.
+This command will set the environment as a development environment.
 By default, flask will be using the production environment.
 By using the development environment, the web app will automatically make changes if we make changes in the code.

 This command will run the program.